jiatianqi/vue-icon-loading/README.md

 # vue-icon-loading
-- only API, easy use.
+- only one API, easy use.

 ## Getting Started
 ### Install